 - It should also be pointed out that while there is plenty of cooperation in Hanabi, there is very little table talk (if you’re following the rules).
 That shouldn’t be an issue for most people, but it can take some getting used to.

-We highly recommend Hanabi for the reasons we noted above and because of the fact that there really are no other games like it.
-It is one of the best family games around, and it’s also a great choice for adult gaming groups.
+I highly recommend Hanabi for the reasons I noted above and because of the fact that there really are no other games like it.
+It is one of the best family games around and it is easily one of the best limited communication games.
+It’s also a great choice for adult gaming groups that are looking for a fantastic filler game.
 There is a lot more game in this little box than there is in many board games that cost four or five times as much.